I host most of my more recent projects on Sourchut. The Go

 gocryptkeeper provides a systray applet

-for mounting & unmounting gocrypt shares
+for mounting & unmounting gocrypt shares.
+I replaced this with a 38-line bash

 -